 After fitting data with one or more models, evaluate the goodness of fit using plots, statistics, residuals, and confidence and prediction bounds.

-Search for the best fit by creating multiple fits, comparing graphical and numerical results including fitted coefficients and goodness-of-fit statistics, and analyzing your best fit in the workspace.
+Find the best fit by comparing visual and numeric results, including fitted coefficients and goodness-of-fit statistics.

-This example shows how to fit and compare polynomials up to sixth degree using Curve Fitting Toolbox, fitting some census data.
+This example shows how to fit and compare polynomials up to sixth degree using Curve Fitting Toolbox™, fitting some census data.

 The residuals from a fitted model are defined as the differences between the response data and the fit to the response data at each predictor value.